 The wave of receiving dozens of policy change emails for almost every digital account your emails are tied to, is finally over.
-As soon as GDPR officially came into effect on May 25th 2018 it was like the internet had instantly transformed.
-It only makes sense after all of the stress and attention the rules and repercussions of this highly-anticipated regulation have brought out of organizations large and small.
-The internet users who have notice the biggest difference are citizens in European Union member countries.
+As soon as GDPR officially came into effect on May 25th 2018, it was like the internet had instantly transformed.
+It only makes sense.
+After all, the rules and repercussions of this highly-anticipated regulation has caused stress and attention to organizations large and small.
+The internet users who have noticed the biggest difference are citizens in European Union member countries.
 From instantly losing access to certain websites, to having significantly faster loading times on others, this is truly an interesting and impactful change.
 Let’s recap what we have seen in the first month of a world with GDPR.

 Multiple sites have blocked access to European users until they iron out their GDPR compliance, if that is even in their plans.
 A huge swath of these are news sites including the LA Times and Chicago Tribune who have both committed to changing this limited access in the future.
 Other sites remain available but ask for consent for user data.
 NPR allows you to decline their new data protection rules by offering an option to browse the plain-text version of their website instead.
 Pinterest-owned Instapaper and email unsubscribing service Unroll.me are among the list of web services that have halted availability to EU residents indefinitely.
 Not all websites and services have properly prepared for GDPR yet.
 After the line is clearer as to how heavily and when GDPR will be enforced, we will probably see a lot of these types of safety measures being taken until organizations feel comfortable with the regulation.
 Meanwhile, Twitter is blocking any users that it believes were under 13 years old when the signed up even if they are older than that now, in an effort to be compliant.